Y-Shcheholskyy/graalpy.github.io/docs/examples/Standalone_Currency_Exchange.md

 layout: page
 title: Standalone Currency Exchange
 permalink: /examples/standalone_currency_exchange/
+description: This example provides a demonstration of creating a standalone executable from your Python application, using GraalVM Native Image.
 ---

-This example provides a demonstration of creating a standalone executable from your Python application, using GraalVM Native Image.
+{{ page.description }}
 It is based on the [Currency Exchange](/examples/currency_exchange/) example.

 1. Follow the steps in the [Currency Exchange](/examples/currency_exchange/) example.